gettakaro/takaro/packages/web-main/README.md

 To address this, `placeholderData` can be used. `placeholderData` has a broader use case, as it can also be used to show initial data.
 To keep the previous data, react-query has a helper function called `keepPreviousData` which retains data from the previous request and displays it to the user while the new request is being processed.
 The `queryResult` has a property `isPreviousData` which can be used to e.g. temporary style the data differently (e.g. muted color)

+- **mutate() vs mutateAsync()**: mutate doesn't return anything, while `mutateAsync()` returns a Promise containing the result of the mutation.
+Most of the time you'll want `mutate()`.
+The only situation where `mutateAsync()` is superior is when you really need the Promise e.g. When you fire off multiple mutations concurrently and want to wait for them all to be finished.

 #### Tanstack-Router